Accounting Essentials: You Can’t Fix What You Don’t Know

 The business owner should be monitoring specific reports on a regular basis.
 A good schedule includes:

-• Daily — monitor revenue earned against breakeven figure using a daily billing report.
+• Daily — monitor revenue earned against breakeven figures using a daily billing report.

 • Weekly — review accounts receivable and collections, plus overall cash flow.